Bishop Briggs on Karaoke, Hong Kong Hiking and Packing Under the InfluenceBy Robin Bennefield

 Sometimes the making of the next big thing in alternative music is a truly global thing.
 Take Bishop Briggs, for example.
 The Universal Music Group artist known for chart-climbing, soul-infused hits like “Wild Horses” and “River” was born in London to Scottish parents and raised in Tokyo and Hong Kong.
 It’s fair to say that her musical upbringing has been eclectic.

 Probably more fortuitous was the family’s move to Tokyo, an unexpected training ground.
-Marriott TRAVELER caught up with Briggs before her performance at Coachella 2017, where Marriott Rewards is a sponsor, to talk karaoke and the important role that wine plays in her packing process.
+Marriott TRAVELER caught up with Briggs before her performance at Coachella 2017, to talk karaoke and the important role that wine plays in her packing process.

 So, you got your musical start in Tokyo singing karaoke?

 Yeah, a little random.
 Tokyo is kind of the go-to place [for karaoke].
 I feel like the minute [our family] landed that is the first thing we did.
 For someone’s birthday or after school, you go to the karaoke bar.
 That’s where I first saw my dad singing.
 He does a great Frank Sinatra impression.
 For him, it was just fun.
 For me, there was this excitement that I just wanted.
 So ever since then I’ve been pursuing music.

 Later your family moved to Hong Kong and they still live there now.
 Tell me about the Hong Kong music scene.